 - RDA: 4,700 milligrams/day

 - Sources: bananas, potatoes, spinach, lentils, beans, beets, dried fruit, coconut water

 - RDA: 2,300 milligrams/day

 - Sources: table salt, seaweed, tomatoes, celery, olives

-In addition to enjoying a variety of healthy foods, some people also choose to use supplements, such as electrolytes drinks or electrolyte powder, to help boost their intake of these important minerals.
+In addition to enjoying a variety of healthy foods, some people also choose to use supplements, such as electrolyte drinks or electrolyte powder, to help boost their intake of these important minerals.

 For healthy adults, consuming supplements or drinks with electrolytes is not typically necessary, as most people can meet their needs by following a healthy diet rich in nutritious whole foods.
 In some cases, however, the use of products like electrolytes powder can be beneficial.